retro-software/B5500-software/Mark-XVI/README.txt

     Transcribed from B5700_Symbol_Kernel_May78.pdf by Paul Kimpel.

 SYMBOL/TSSINT.esp_m
-    Transcribed from B5700_TSS_Intrinsics_May77.pdf by Fausto Saporito
+    Portions initially transcribed from B5700_TSS_Intrinsics_May77.pdf
-    of Naples, Italy.
-Note that this transcription is presently incomplete and does not contain sequence numbers.
+    by Fausto Saporito of Naples, Italy.
+Then a customized and very impressive job of OCR conversion from the listing was done in December 2013 by James Markevitch at the request of Nigel Williams, which has replaced an earlier commit of Fausto's work.
+Note that the OCR conversion, while very accurate, is not perfect, so this file still needs to be proofed against the original listing.

 PATCHES/ESPOL-116.txt
     Patches to SYMBOL/ESPOL.esp_m transcribed from B5700_ESPOL_Aug77.pdf